Using the 6BL8 or 6U8 as a Super-Regenerative Receiver for 88-108Mc/s

 Triode Detector.

 Seeing as the mu of the 6BL8 triode is 20 and that of the 6C4 is 17, it appeared that using the triode as the detector should also work equally as well as in the 6C4 receiver.
 The set was rewired to suit, and results were looking good.
 The usual stations could be picked up just on the aerial coil.
 Next was what to do with the pentode.
-Obviously it would be used as the RF amplifier.
+Obviously, it would be used as the RF amplifier.
 However, seeing as we now had a pentode to use, it meant that a different kind of RF amplifier could be tried.
 Until now, the use of triodes has necessitated a grounded grid configuration.
 But, with a pentode, it would possible to use a conventional grounded cathode circuit, so this was tried.
 As previously, this stage was left untuned with a 15uH RFC for the plate load.
 Likewise, the aerial was connected directly to the pentode grid with another 15uH RFC to complete the DC return and to provide some high pass filtering.
 The screen was connected straight to B+.

 An Excellent Performer!

 I was somewhat surprised to find myself listening to 2NUR from Newcastle with an indoor telescopic aerial.
-This station is 135km away, line of sight.
+This station is 135km distant.
 The closer Sydney stations seemed a lot louder and noise free than with the 12AT7 design.
 The quench frequency was running at about 62kHz which was responsible for the good sound quality, but interestingly this didn't seem to detract from sensitivity.
 Normally, as quench frequency is increased the sensitivity falls off, even though the audio quality improves.
 The receiver was being fed into my bench amplifier which consists of a 6M5 and 6X4.

 The Circuit.

-Circuit can be used with 6BL8 or 6U8 with no changes.
+Circuit can be used with 6BL8/ECF80 or 6U8/ECF82 with no changes.
+Series heater types are 9A8/PCF80 or 9U8/PCF82.

 RF Amplifier.